 Skyhigh Private Access provisions secure access to corporate applications from any device and location.
-Skyhigh Private Access converges with Skyhigh SSE (SEE), which includes Skyhigh CASB and WSGS to offer unified visibility, granular access control, and end-to-end data protection from a unified cloud management console.
+Skyhigh Private Access converges with Skyhigh SSE (SEE), which includes Skyhigh SSE and WGCS to offer unified visibility, granular access control, and end-to-end data protection from a unified cloud management console.

 Furthermore, Skyhigh Private Access is integrated with Data Loss Prevention (DLP) and Remote Browser Isolation (RBI) capabilities.
 You can apply DLP policies to perform data inspection, data classification, prevent inappropriate handling of sensitive data and block malicious file uploads.
 With RBI policies, you can protect private applications from risky and untrusted unmanaged devices by isolating the web sessions and allow read-only access to the applications.